OpenBallast/ballast/README.md

 ### What it costs to look things up for real

 The tables above assume the lookup always finds the right entity.
-Real software doesn't.
-So we built a deliberately unglamorous one (no embeddings, no model calls, just capitalized-phrase matching against a name index) and measured what it actually delivers: **about two thirds** of the ideal benefit.
+In practically, that is hopeful optimism.
+So we built a caveman one (no embeddings, no model calls, just capitalized-phrase matching against a name index) and measured what it actually delivers: **about two thirds** of the ideal benefit.